Cross-correlating radial peculiar velocities and CMB lensing convergence: Results

 \subsection{Cross correlation using reconstructed PV}

 We know that at redshift $0\leq z\leq 1$, the lensing kernel grows monotonically (see for example the dashed line of Fig.~\ref{windows}), hence the cross correlation signal should increase with PV measurements at higher redshifts.
 On the other hand, as previously discussed, the noise associated to direct PV measurements scales with the distance and causes a worsening of the overall S/N. To understand how this picture would change with PV dispersions without such scaling, we studied the cross correlation with a PV map obtained through a reconstruction technique, for which the dispersion is a constant determined by the choice of the reconstruction smoothing scale.
 For an idealized reconstructed PV field which extends up to redshift $z= 0.15$, with a smoothing scale of $4$ Mpc $h^{-1}$ and a constant dispersion $\sigma_{rec}= 250$~km s$^{-1}$ we see from Fig.~\ref{SN} that the cumulative S/N improves greatly and approaches the sample variance limit.
-On the other hand, the reconstructed PV map depends somehow on the galaxy density field, and therefore cannot be considered as a completely independent tracer of the underlying DM distribution.
+To estimate the dependence of the signal from the constant dispersion assumed for the reconstructed map we plot in Fig.~\ref{SNsigmarec} the cumulative S/N as a function of the value of the constant dispersion $\sigma_{rec}$, from which we see that the cumulative S/N is still $\geq 10$ even if the constant noise is of order $\sigma_{rec} \sim 10^3$.
+It is important to stress that the reconstructed PV map depends somehow on the galaxy density field and the galaxy bias $b(z)$, and therefore cannot be considered as a completely independent tracer of the underlying DM distribution.
 However, this exercise also shows the potential of $C^{u\kappa}_\ell$ as an unbiased cosmological probe if direct PV measurements with the precision of the reconstructed ones will be available in the future.
+Some examples could be through the construction of direct PV surveys with higher number density than we have considered here, the use of ancillary properties such as metallicity or age in the standard Tully-Fisher or Fundamental Plane relations to reduce their intrinsic scatter \cite{Magoulas,Ouelette,deugenio}, the use of ‘twinned’ supernovae to obtain more accurate distance moduli \cite{Fakhouri}, or alternate distance indicators such as Brightest Cluster Galaxies \cite{Lauer}, Type-II supernovae \cite{Stahl:2021mat}, or even gravitational waves\cite{Palmese:2020kxn}.
+However, while promising, more work is needed in this area to realise the potential of, and implement, these improvements in future surveys.